 14.07: Assignment of English Learners to Teachers in School Districts.

-(1) Core academic teachers who provide sheltered English instruction to English learners in school districts, including charter schools and education collaborative, must earn an SEI Teacher Endorsement as set forth in 603 CMR 7.00 and this section.
-Principals, assistant principals, and supervisors/directors supervise or evaluate such teachers, must earn an SEI Teacher Endorsement or SEI Administrator Endorsement as set forth in 603 CMR 7.00 and this section.
+(1) Core academic teachers who provide sheltered English instruction to English learners in school districts, including charter schools and education collaboratives, must earn an SEI Teacher Endorsement as set forth in 603 CMR 7.00 and this section.
+Principals, assistant principals, and supervisors/directors who supervise or evaluate such teachers, must earn an SEI Teacher Endorsement or SEI Administrator Endorsement as set forth in 603 CMR 7.00 and this section.

-(2) No later than August 1, 2012, the Department of Elementary and Secondary Education shall publish a schedule that establishes cohorts of core academic teachers; of English learners, and principals,; assistant principals, and supervisors/directors who supervise or evaluate such teachers, who must earn the SEI Teacher Endorsement or SEI Administrator Endorsement provided under 603 CMR 7.00, in each of the years from July 1, 2012 through June 30, 2016.

-(a) The cohorts established by the Department shall be based upon the incidence and performance of English learners in the school districts that employ these educators, provided further that educators employed in school districts with the highest incidence and lowest performance shall meet this requirement earlier and educators employed in school districts with the lowest incidence and highest performance shall meet this requirement later in this four-year period.

-(b) The Department shall publish the cohort schedule on the Department's website and shall make it available upon request.
-Educators assigned to a cohort must meet the requirements for an SEI endorsement within the time designated for their cohort.
-Educators who fail to earn an SEI endorsement by the time designated for their cohort, shall not be eligible to advance or renew their educator license under 603 CMR 7.00 and 603 CMR 44.00 until such educators earn an SEI endorsement.
+(2) Individuals who were assigned to a cohort by the Department in each of the years from July 1, 2012 through June 30, 2016 and who failed to earn an SEI endorsement by the time designated for their cohort shall not be eligible to advance or renew their educator license under 603 CMR 7.00 and 603 CMR 44.00 until such educators earn an SEI endorsement.
 Provided however, upon a showing of hardship, the Department may grant an educator an extension of time beyond the time designated for his or her cohort to earn an SEI endorsement.
 Hardship shall consist of serious illness or injury, or other circumstances that are beyond the control of the educator and impede the educator's ability to complete the requirements for an SEI endorsement.

-(3) Starting on July 1, 2016, any core academic teacher who is assigned to provide sheltered English instruction to an English learner shall either hold an SEI Teacher Endorsement, or is required to earn such endorsement within one year from the date of the assignment.
+(3) As of July 1, 2016, any core academic teacher who is assigned to provide sheltered English instruction to an English learner shall either hold an SEI Teacher Endorsement, or is required to earn such endorsement within one year from the date of the assignment.
 Any school district that assigns an English learner to a core academic teacher who has a year to obtain an SEI endorsement, shall take all reasonable steps to ensure that such English learner is assigned to core academic teachers with an SEI endorsement in subsequent school years.

-(4) Starting on July 1, 2016, no principal, assistant principal, or supervisor/director shall supervise or evaluate a core academic teacher who provides sheltered English instruction to an English learner unless such principal, assistant principal, or supervisor/director holds an SEI Teacher Endorsement or SEI Administrator Endorsement, or will earn either endorsement within one year of the commencement of such supervision or evaluation.
+(4) As of July 1, 2016, no principal, assistant principal, or supervisor/director shall supervise or evaluate a core academic teacher who provides sheltered English instruction to an English learner unless such principal, assistant principal, or supervisor/director holds an SEI Teacher Endorsement or SEI Administrator Endorsement, or will earn either endorsement within one year of the commencement of such supervision or evaluation.

 (5) For purposes of this section, "core academic teacher" shall mean early childhood and elementary teachers, teachers of students with moderate disabilities, teachers of students with severe disabilities, and teachers of the following academic subjects: English, reading or language arts, mathematics, science, civics and government, economics, history, and geography.